agilvarry/Leaflet.trace/README.md

  Simple tool to select and trace lines

 TODO:
-*Update README to say something useful
+-Update README to say something useful
--issue when releasing Select tool over toolbar, investigate leaflet.draw for potential solution.
 -investigate use in touch screens.
 It's probably not quite right.

+MAYBE:
+-enable drag-draw anywhere when no line is selected?